uzh-dqbm-cmi/lab-website/content/opportunity/bioml_phd/index.md

 ### Your Responsibilities

-The goal of this position is to develop bioinformatics workflow approaches to improve personalised cancer care.
+The goal of this position is to combine genomics and machine-learning approaches to improve personalised cancer care.
 Key focus areas are:

 - Genomic foundation models for processing multi-omic data.
 - Liquid biopsy for disease monitoring.